 “For a Covetous Man to inveigh against Prodigality, an Atheist against Idolatry, a Tyrant against Rebellion, or a Lyer against Forgery, and a Drunkard against Intemperance, is for the Pot to call the Kettle black.”

-So this phrase is around 400 years old, at the very least.
+In summary, this phrase is around 400 years old, at the least.

-Note: The menu at the top can be used to find a list of popular sayings.
+Tip: Use the menu at the top to find a list of more popular sayings.